Vasilisalook/vasilisalook.github.io/_posts/2022-03-09-my-first-module.md

 ## Insights

 <p>Thanks to Linux Command Line Interface guide I stop being afraid of the Terminal.<br>
-It is not like a "death window" for me anymore, I prefer to create new directories from there.</p>
+It is not like a "death window" for me anymore, I prefer to create new directories from there.<br>
+Persents and Perrsantage Points are different concepts.<br>
+The work with AI includes a lot of preprocessing.
+Machine evaluates faster, but you are cleverer.</p>

 ## Sources